hasancanbiyik/Turkish_PETs/README.md

 This repository contains the following:

-- Creating a curated list of 64 euphemistic terms (PETs) commonly used in Turkish.
+- Creating a curated list of 64 PETs commonly used in Turkish.
 - Collecting contextual examples from real-world sources.
 - Annotating these examples to distinguish euphemistic and non-euphemistic uses of PETs.